starfleit/docs-starfleit-io/content/docs/introduction/trading_fees.md

 # Trading Fees

 Each liquidity pool for allowlisted asset pair has **LP Commission** rates paid as a trading fee outside of the spread algorithmic price-making determines.
-In Starfleit, LP Commission is fixed at *0.3%* and is deducted from the trader's received asset of the transaction.
+In STARFLEIT, LP Commission is fixed at *0.3%* and is deducted from the trader's received asset of the transaction.

 {{< katex display >}}\text{received} = B_{\text{out}}(1- \text{fee}_{\text{LP}}){{< /katex >}}